InstructIE: A Bilingual Instruction-based Information Extraction Dataset: Construction of

 \subsubsection{Schema Constraint Matching}

 The assumption held by traditional methods \cite{mintz-etal-2009-distant} is that ``If two entities participate in a relation, any sentence that contains those two entities might express that relation.''.
 However, under the domain schema setting, such an assumption may lead to the generation of a large number of unnecessary triples.
-For example, in the sentence ``Qiqi Technology has strongholds in both China and Japan.'', although China and Japan have the diplomatic relation in Wikidata, this relation is not the main emphasis of the sentence.
+For example, in the sentence ``Qiqi Technology has strongholds in both China and Japan.'', although China and Japan have the diplomatic relation in Wikidata, this relation is not the main topic of the sentence.
 To address this issue, we introduce schema constraints as a filtering mechanism to optimize the matching process.
-Specifically, we define a series of schema mappers for the previously mentioned 12 domains.
+Specifically, we define a series of \textbf{schema mappers} for the 12 domains.
 Each mapper under a domain contains some relations that are most relevant to that domain, and specifies the entity type constraints that the head and tail entities of each relation must satisfy.
-For example, the domain of ``Person'' includes relationships such as ``date of birth'' and ``occupation'', where the head entity for ``date of birth'' must be a person, and the tail entity must be ``time''.
-When iterating over all potential pairs of entities in the entity set $\mathcal{M}$ and all their corresponding relationships, we only include those triples in the final matching results whose relations, as well as their head and tail entities, meet specific constraints.
+For example, the domain of ``Person'' includes relation such as ``date of birth'', where the head entity must be a person, and the tail must be time.
+When iterating over all potential pairs of entities in the entity set $\mathcal{M}$ and all their corresponding relations, we only include those triples in the final results whose relations, as well as their head and tail entities, meet the constraints.